-- 9.1.1. not permit any Medical Procedure in relation to any of the PRB's Players that has not been approved in advance by the PRB's Team Doctor (such as blood tests, intravenous procedures, scans, hyperbaric therapy or overseas treatments) unless the therapy is a Medical Emergency and prior approval by your Team Doctor is not possible or not practicable; - 9.1.2. not permit the PRB's Team Doctor to approve any Medical Procedure in relation to any of the PRB's Players other than the following: - a) provision of standard medications in accordance with the WADA Code; - b) standard physiotherapy; - c) standard physical therapies including the use of appliances such as strapping, ice and heat packs; - d) specialist physiotherapy (Australian Physiotherapy Association approved); - e) dentistry and dental procedures; - f) consultation with a Doctor: - g) psychology (practitioners registered with Psychology Board of Australia); - h) physical recovery and conditioning sessions; - i) standard exercise physiologist; - j) pilates;
+- 9.1.1. not permit any Medical Procedure in relation to any of the PRB's Players that has not been approved in advance by the PRB's Team Doctor (such as blood tests, intravenous procedures, scans, hyperbaric therapy or overseas treatments) unless the therapy is a Medical Emergency and prior approval by the PRB's Team Doctor is not possible or not practicable;

+- 9.1.2. not permit the PRB's Team Doctor to approve any Medical Procedure in relation to any of the PRB's Players other than the following:

+- a) provision of standard medications or procedures in accordance with the WADA Code;

+- b) standard physiotherapy;

+- c) standard physical therapies including the use of appliances such as strapping, ice and heat packs;

+- d) specialist physiotherapy (Australian Physiotherapy Association approved);

+- e) dentistry and dental procedures;

+- f) consultation with a doctor;

+- g) psychology (practitioners registered with Psychology Board of Australia);

+- h) physical recovery and conditioning sessions;

+- i) exercise prescribed by a standard exercise physiologist;

+- j) Pilates;

 - k) yoga;

-- sprint training;
+- I) sprint training;

 - m) altitude training, including when undertaken overseas;

 - n) massage therapy;

 - o) podiatry;

 - p) orthotics;

 - q) dry needling;

 - r) acupuncture;

 - s) phonophoresis;

-- t) vaccinations against specific infectious diseases:
+- t) vaccinations against specific infectious diseases as per the Australian Immunisation Handbook

 - u) surgery to treat a documented medical condition, illness or injury;

 - v) hypoxic treatment;

-- w) iontophoresis:
+- w) iontophoresis;

-- x) extracorporeal shock wave therapy:
+- x) extracorporeal shock wave therapy;

-- any standard Medical Investigation conducted by the Team Doctor to investigate a documented or suspected medical condition, illness or injury (such as a blood or pathology tests, x-ray, MRI, CT scan, diagnostic ultrasound, nuclear medicine tests, vascular studies and echocardiography);
+- y) any standard Medical Investigation conducted by the Team Doctor to investigate a documented or suspected medical condition, illness or injury (such as a blood or pathology tests, x-ray, MRI, CT scan, diagnostic ultrasound, nuclear medicine tests, vascular studies and echocardiography);

-- subject to Article 5.1.5, any Medical Procedure or Investigation prescribed or ordered by a Doctor who is a specialist, where the Player has been referred to that specialist by the Team Doctor; and
+- subject to Article 5.1.5, any Medical Procedure or Investigation prescribed or ordered by a doctor who is a specialist, where the Player has been referred to that specialist by the Team Doctor; and

 - aa) any Medical Procedure approved under Article 9.1.3,